guardian/editions/projects/aws/README.md

 -   `yarn build` generate the cloudformation

-Note that the step function and its lambdas are installed in the `frontend` account.
+Note that the step function and its lambdas are installed in the `mobile` account.